 “Providence Health Care gives us a deeper look into their Respiratory Therapy program.
 They are the only capable nursing facility in southern Indiana to offer 24/7 Respiratory Therapist coverage, 10 ventilator beds, and portable ventilators.”
 WTWO Good Day Live!

 Unless you work in health care or have a loved one currently in a rehab community, you probably aren’t familiar with something called the COVID 3-Day Waiver.
 It has a much fancier name according to the Centers for Medicare and Medicaid, but for simplicity’s sake, it is the 3-Day Waiver.
 This waiver was put in place as hospitals began to reach capacity during peak COVID times.
-It is intended to prevent the hospitals from being overwhelmed and limit the chances of COVID exposures for high-risk patients.

 Now is the time to begin understanding Medicare and Medicare Advantage Plans.
 We are currently in the middle of Medicare’s annual open enrollment period.
 This year the period is from October 15- December 7th.
 If you are like me, insurance is just too much.
 It is so complicated, and I feel like no matter what I do I end up spending a ton of money!